 There are a lot of people who move here with the intention of recreating their life up north, but in a warmer, more beautiful place.
-Often they get very disgusted because the Ticos don’t seem to be on board with their desires.
+Often they get very disgusted because the Tico’s don’t seem to be on board with their desires.

-Do your Homework
+Do your Homework on Costa Rica

-You might want to read The Ticos: Culture and Social Change in Costa Rica” by Mavis, Richard and Karen Zubris Biesanz and Survival Kit for Overseas Living, by L. Robert Kohls, These guides are filled with useful information about adjusting to life abroad and understanding the local culture.
+You might want to read The Ticos: Culture and Social Change in Costa Rica by Mavis, Richard and Karen Zubris Biesanz and Survival Kit for Overseas Living, by L. Robert Kohls, These guides are filled with useful information about adjusting to life abroad and understanding the local culture.
 You can get a copy of his book on Amazon

 It is also a good idea to attend one of the monthly newcomer’s seminars offered by the Association of Residents of Costa Rica (ARCR).

 Don’t expect everything to go smoothly or be perfect at first.
 By taking the advice I offer in my columns, blogs, books and adjusting to the many challenges, you should be able to enjoy all of Costa Rica’s wonders.

-About Christopher Howard
+About the Author Chris Howard

-Mr. Howard has an extensive foreign language background, having earned a Bachelor of Arts in Latin American studies and a Master’s degree in Spanish from the University of California and may soon be a candidate for a P.H.D. at Harvard.
+Chris Howard has an extensive foreign language background, having earned a Bachelor of Arts in Latin American studies and a Master’s degree in Spanish from the University of California and may soon be a candidate for a P.H.D. at Harvard.
 He also has credentials to teach Spanish at all levels from California State University, San Francisco.